challenge-project/challenge-doc/problem-solving.md

 	P.LongDescription = "This block cannot be replaced.
 The block to replace is probably ghost block.";

 	P.Solutions.add(
-		Solution("Replace the block manually with the rotated one."); // here )
+		Solution("Replace the block manually with the rotated one.", "", True) // here );

 	Problem(P);
 }